 Interestingly, when I went to trace the redirects for this domain, I couldn’t repeat the results.
 Instead of seeing this bogus security threat, I ended up on a legitimate page for another site.
 However, I went through 3 different ad networks first.

 I’m not really sure why all the redirects above, but I suspect the folks at Lyft had no part in this.
-I think whomever owns the first domain (the one I misspelled) I visited has some redirection script in place.
+I think whoever owns the first domain (the one I misspelled) I visited has some redirection script in place.

 The lesson I learned, apart from being more careful, is that people will try to take advantage of your mistakes.
 In retrospect, I should’ve first searched for the company in Google and used their system to help me find the correct URL.